Pain Therapy

 Discover Non-Surgical Solutions for Joint Pain

-For patients whose joint pain does not improve with medication or physical therapy, injections may provide much-needed relief.
+For patients whose joint pain does not improve with medication or physical therapy, injections or other minimally invasive treatment options may provide much-needed relief.

-The duration of pain relief from an injection varies according to the treatment chosen and the individual patient.
-Injections are commonly recommended as a way to manage pain and delay surgical intervention.
-However, joint replacement may be needed as the joint worsens with time.
+The duration of pain relief varies according to the treatment chosen and the individual patient, and many of these treatments are commonly recommended as a way to manage pain and delay surgical intervention.
+Depending on your condition, your orthopedic provider at Boston Orthopaedic & Spine will discuss your treatment options, and help you decide what works best for you.

 Steroid Injections